 Sister Cordelia and Marcus had their second child, AnnaBelle b.
 16 Feb 1885 reportedly in Rome.

 Kittie’s mom and step-father relocated to Frankfort, New York about 1886.
 It is likely that Kittie, Georgianna, Cordelia, Marcus and AnnaBelle moved there as well.
 Cordelia’s 3rd child, Katherine “Kittie” Mae was b.
 16 Mar 1887 in Frankfort.

-On 1 July 1887 Cordelia and Marcus stopped paying their Oriskany mortgage (the home was foreclosed and sold at auction).
+On 1 July 1887 Cordelia and Marcus stopped paying their Oriskany mortgage (in 1891 the home foreclosed and sold at auction).
 Marcus Palmer died in Frankfort on 30 March 1888 [cause unknown], leaving Cordelia with two babies.

 On 18 Feb 1889, in Frankfort, Kittie married second Frank D. Clough, a carpenter, born 11 Sept 1856 in Bath, New Hampshire, to Richard Clement Clough and Ellen C. Colburn.
 The 1889 city directory lists him as a boarder at 129 Main Street – a man named Humphrey Hughes is listed as a boarder as well.
 Soon after the marriage, Kittie and Frank relocated to Lowell, Massachusetts, leaving young Georgianna behind to be raised by Ann and James.
 In that year’s city directory, James Evans is listed as “watchman, house at E. Frankfort”.

 On 14 August 1889, Cordelia married second Charles Eugene Spoor, a widower, with a young son, Leland (b.
 16 Apr 1886) – his first wife, Annetta “Nettie” L Fort died of diphtheria in Feb 1888.